 Income Tax: Rental income minus allowable expenses (mortgage interest, repairs, insurance, agent fees) taxed at 20/40/45%.
 Example: £15,000 rent - £5,000 expenses = £10,000 taxable income.
 At 40% = £4,000 tax.

 Capital Gains Tax: When eventually sell, pay CGT on increase in value from probate valuation.
-Residential CGT rates: 18% (basic rate) or 24% (higher rate) from April 2025.
+Residential CGT rates: 18% (basic rate) or 24% (higher rate) since October 2024.
+See our guide on inherited rental property as landlord.

 Put property on market and distribute cash proceeds.